 They don't have a microwave which would have been good but they do have fridge, oven, ironing board, iron, kettle, pots/pans and cutlery etc. We stayed in a downstairs apartment with a front patio and garden bit, lovely to sit on a night and eat/drink on the patio.

 Can't comment on the entertainment - not my thing, sounded like Spice Girls one night at Butlins!
 But quiet apart from that.
 Everyone in bed around midnight anyway which is good for kids.

-beach not far and bus stops allover for trips out to the rest of the island.
+Theres a small amusements arcade on site and bar but in the centre of resort (5 min walk) then theres bowling, restaurants, 3 supermarkets, beach not far and bus stops allover for trips out to the rest of the island.
 We went to mahon - nothing there but streets, didnt find the harbour!!
 A few other people also said same.

 Don't book trips with the reps before looking locally, on one bus stop we saw a trip they tried to sell for twice the price and theres a boat trip on a board outside a cafe.

 All in all - lovely place, would suit kids from 5 plus better then babies or teens.
 We have a 5 yr old and 7mth old.
 Plenty of places to buy baby jar food and nappies but bit pricey, one place sells cow & gate and hipp but I wouldnt rely on it and I did take my own dried packets in my luggage with milk sachets.